dotnet/docs/docs/core/diagnostics/built-in-metrics-system-net.md

 | `server.port` | int | Port identifier of the ["URI origin"](https://www.rfc-editor.org/rfc/rfc9110.html#name-uri-origin) HTTP request is sent to. | `80`; `8080`; `443` | If not default (`80` for `http` scheme, `443` for `https`) |
 | `url.scheme` | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https`; `ftp` | Always |

-Client request duration measures time it takes for the call time to underlying client handler to complete request.
+HTTP client request duration measures the time the underlying client handler takes to complete the request.
-If request was sent with `HttpCompletionOption.ResponseContentRead` option (the default value) then metric records time to last byte, otherwise (if `HttpCompletionOption.ResponseHeadersRead` was set), metric records time it took to receive response headers.
+If the request was sent with `HttpCompletionOption.ResponseContentRead` option (the default value) then this metric records time to last byte, otherwise if `HttpCompletionOption.ResponseHeadersRead` was set, this metric records time it took to receive response headers.

 Available starting in: .NET 8